-Generally speaking, for 2d- and Spatial- versions of MBCs making the assumptions of copula nonstationarity, similar results as those brought by their univariate BC outputs are obtained, suggesting the importance of the correction of univariate distributions for changes in inter-variable rank correlations.
+Generally speaking, for 2d- and Spatial-versions of MBCs making the assumptions of copula non-stationarity, similar results than those brought by their univariate BC outputs are obtained, suggesting the importance of the correction of univariate distributions for changes of inter-variable rank correlations.
 Additional results in agreement with these conclusions are obtained for summer and are displayed in Fig. S6.

-5.5.2 Analysis of change in spatial correlations
+485 5.5.2 Analysis of change in spatial correlations

-In order to assess changes in spatial structures in biascorrected outputs, p-Wasserstein distance (see, e.g., Villani, 2008, chap.
+In order to assess changes of spatial structures in bias-corrected outputs, p-Wasserstein distance (see, e.g., Villani, 2008, chap.
 6) is computed.
-This metric measures the distance between two multivariate probability distributions $\mu$ and v and is defined as follows:
+This metric measures the distance between two multivariate probability distributions μ and v, and is defined as follows: